City Guide: Antwerp

 By OUTTraveler Editors

-For too long a city that many Americans tourists whizzed by on their way between Amsterdam and Paris, Antwerp has recently—and very quickly—become one of the top European destinations for gay tourists from around the world.
-And no one will deny Antwerp’s supremacy as a must-stop, must-stay gay getaway after this city plays host to the World OutGames, a quadrennial sport, cultural, and human-rights festival, this July and August.
+For too long a city that many Americans tourists whizzed by on their way between Amsterdam and Paris, Antwerp has recently — and very quickly — become one of the top European destinations for gay tourists from around the world.

 This country, with its Dutch-speaking, Germanic-yet-Catholic Flemish region, and its French-parlant section Wallonia, offers all sorts of attractions--from the culinary (delicious beer and chocolate, waffles, and seafood) to the cultural and historical.
 What’s more, gay men and lesbians are equal to their straight countrymen in the eyes of the law.
 Marriage equality is the law of the land.